Knowing the best essential oils for ear infections can help you combat the pain and other nasty symptoms that come with an ear infection.

 When using tea tree oil for an ear infection, I recommend combining it with other essential oils for better results.
 And never use any essential oil topically without first diluting it with a carrier oil.

-You can then soak a cotton ball in the mixture and place in the affected ear.
+You can then soak a cotton ball in the mixture, wring out the excess oil and place the cotton ball in the affected ear.
+Be careful not to put it inside, just place it in the opening leading into your ear.
 This is a simple and popular method for fighting ear infections.

 Thyme is a potent essential oil to use when you want to clear infections because of its antimicrobial and healing properties.
 It soothes discomforting coughs, clears sinus congestion, relieves allergies and reduces swelling.